Path-Check/paper-cred/README.md

 Main Benefits of this protocol are

 1. Extremely small QR Sizes in Alphanumeric (~140 bytes for the average payload)
+    1. Data minimalism by requirements of the application
     1. Allows for the use of feature phones and low energy chips as scanners.
     1. It is ideal size and character set to use on SMS, SmartCards and NFC tags
     1. It's readable by any text file